 - For the wet ingredients, mix together the eggs, sour cream, corn kernels, creamed corn, and the cooled melted butter in a large mixing bowl.

-- Add in our homemade jiffy corn mix into the wet ingredients and fold together, until the flour mixture is fully moistened.
+- Add the homemade jiffy corn mix to the wet ingredients and fold together, until the flour mixture is fully moistened.
 Don’t mix vigorously, instead gently fold ingredients together, to prevent a tough casserole.

 - Bake in the oven until the center is set, not jiggly, and the casserole is golden brown.

-Yes!
-In place of the flour, cornmeal, sugar, salt, baking soda, and salt, use an 8.5-ounce box of Jiffy Mix.
+- Using Corn Muffin Mix: In place of the flour, cornmeal, sugar, salt, baking soda, and salt, use an 8.5-ounce box of Jiffy Corn Muffin Mix.

 More Holiday Side Dishes